Illinois Warrant Check

 Failure to Appear (FTA) Warrants

 Failure to Appear orders are issued when someone misses a scheduled court appearance.
 These are most commonly issued in traffic court, misdemeanor cases, and probation hearings.
-Even a relatively minor citation can eventually result in a FTA court order if ignored long enough.
+Even a relatively minor citation can eventually result in a FTA court order if ignored for long periods of time.

 How to Petition to Have a Warrant Removed